luludak/FetaFix/README.md

 - Executing DNNs in different hardware acceleration environments.
 - Analyzing the results in a bundled and automated manner.

-The suite is based on [Apache TVM](https://tvm.apache.org/) for its capabilities.
+The layer analysis and GPU deployment modules are based on [Apache TVM](https://tvm.apache.org/).

 ## Installation

-The system needs TVM to be installed.
+The system needs TVM, ONNX and ONNXRuntime to be installed.
-We also use `Python v3.8.5` and `Pip` as the package installer.
+We use `Python v3.8.5` and `Pip` as the package installer.

 In addition, the system requires a number of pip packages, which you can find in the requirements.txt file.